The Monkey Wrench Gang: Sequel and adaptations

-Adaptations

 A film adaptation of the book, written and directed by Henry Joost and Ariel Schulman, has long been in pre-production.
 Neil Young is set to score the film, and Open Road Films is its distributor in the United States.
-The film rights holders for the book filed suit against the producers of Night Moves, charging that the film's plot is significantly similar to that of the book.
+The film rights holders for the book filed suit against the producers of Night Moves, claiming that the film's plot is significantly similar to that of the book.